Ivy League men's basketball tournament: Tournament champions

 † Yale was awarded the conference's automatic bid after the Ivy League Tournament was canceled due to the Coronavirus pandemic.
 According to Ivy League policy, the first-place team in the regular season is deemed the league champion.

-†† The Ivy League cancelled all winter athletics for the 2020–21 season on November 12, 2020 due to the ongoing COVID-19 pandemic.
+†† The Ivy League cancelled all winter athletics for the 2020–21 season on November 12, 2020, due to the ongoing COVID-19 pandemic.

 Tournament championships by school

 Ivy League Tournament appearances

+As of 2025, Columbia is the only school yet to qualify for the Ivy League Tournament.

-‡ The 2020 Ivy League Tournament was canceled due to COVID-19, but Harvard's, Penn's, Yale's, and Princeton's qualifications for the tournament are still counted toward all-time tournament appearances.
+‡ The 2020 Ivy League Tournament was canceled due to COVID-19.

 NCAA Tournament appearances

 Prior to the introduction of the Ivy League Tournament in 2017 the league's automatic bid to the NCAA tournament was awarded to the Ivy League Champion as determined by the regular season standings.
 In the event of a tie a playoff was held to determine the bid recipient.
 However, the league title is still shared.